Q&A: skills and commands

 Q: How do you decide what belongs in a skill instead of relying on the model's existing knowledge?

 Most general knowledge is already inside the model.
-A skill is useful when you have a preferred way to do something and you do not want to steer the agent through that path every time.
+A skill is useful when you have a preferred way to do something and don't want to steer the agent through that path every time.

-The practical flow is: work with the agent, correct its approach, arrive at a result you like, then ask it to save those steps as a skill.
+In practice, you work with the agent, correct its approach, and arrive at something you like.
+Then you ask it to save those steps as a skill.
 Next time, the agent can load the saved instructions instead of rediscovering the process.

 Skill loading